zonneplan/KiBot/README.md

     - `name`: [string=''] Used to identify this particular filter definition.
 - rot_footprint: Rot_Footprint
         This filter can rotate footprints, used for the positions file generation.
-        Some manufacturers use a different rotation than KiCad..
+        Some manufacturers use a different rotation than KiCad.
+        The internal `_rot_footprint` filter implements the simplest case.
   * Valid keys:
     - `comment`: [string=''] A comment for documentation purposes.
     - `extend`: [boolean=true] Extends the internal list of rotations with the one provided.